ysbsb/classification_pytorch_colab/README.md

 # CNN Classification Pytorch in Google Colab

-Easy implement and running of cnn classification in Google Colab
+Easy implement of cnn classification in pytorch running in Google Colab

 - ResNet
 - MobileNetv1